-Switch Settings
+Switch Setting gs

 Industry Configuration S1 S2 S3 S4 S5 S6 S7 S8

 Correctional Facilities ON ON ON ON

 Hotels and Motels OFF ON ON ON

 Athletic Laundries ON OFF ON ON On

-Healthcare Facilities OFF OFF ON ON not used in allows an These switches
+Healthcare Facilities OFF OFF ON ON This switch is prevents/Off allows These s

-Restaurants ON ON OFF ON are not used in these models.
+Restaurants ON ON OFF ON not used in these models. skipping these n

 Commercial Laundries OFF ON OFF ON steps.

 Shirt Laundries ON OFF OFF ON

 Offshore Laundries OFF OFF OFF ON

-Fire-Fighter ON ON ON OFF
+Gear Guardian® ON ON ON OFF